nishant42491/AWS-Full-Stack-App/README.md

 ## Welcome!

-Welcome to my submission for the Fovus Internship Program.
-This full-stack web application is integrated with Amazon AWS, fulfilling all basic requirements outlined in the documentation.
+This full-stack web application is integrated with Amazon AWS.

-### Brief Description:

-1. **Basic Requirements:**
-    - All basic requirements specified in the documentation have been successfully fulfilled.

-2. **Bonus Tasks:**
-    - The application is hosted on AWS Amplify utilizing CI/CD for deployment.
-    - Implemented a responsive UI using Tailwind CSS and React.

 ### Problems Being Addressed: